aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/use-custom-raw-data-loader-psd-files/_index.md

 - **Loader not invoked:** Verify that your `RawDataTester` methods are correctly overridden; otherwise, the default loader will be used.
 - **Memory usage:** When processing very large PSDs, consider loading only specific rectangles instead of the full bounds to keep memory consumption low.

-## Conclusion
-There you have it—you’ve successfully created a **custom raw data loader** for PSD files in Java using Aspose.PSD.
-From setting up your project to implementing a loader that processes pixel data, this guide covered every essential step.
-Feel free to extend the `RawDataTester` methods to fit your specific workflow, whether that’s custom image analysis, on‑the‑fly compression, or integration with other graphics libraries.

-By leveraging Aspose.PSD, you can enrich your Java applications with powerful graphics capabilities while maintaining full control over raw pixel handling.

 ## Frequently Asked Questions
 ### What is Aspose.PSD for Java?
 Aspose.PSD for Java is a library that allows developers to manipulate PSD files programmatically, including reading, writing, and editing PSD layers.